 In terms of activities, we recommend purchasing a ticket to view the world-famous Book of Kells, which is housed on the Trinity College campus.
 The ninth-century-era artifact is one of the world's most famous medieval manuscripts, and it features a beautifully decorated copy of the four Gospels.
 And while the manuscript is impressive, there's still more to see here.
 As you explore the rest of the exhibit, check out the famed Long Room — one of the most impressive libraries in the world.

-From the campus, walk to EPIC The Irish Emigration Museum ($17).
+From the campus, walk to EPIC The Irish Emigration Museum.
 Even if you don't have Irish ancestors, you'll enjoy this interactive and fully-digital museum, which showcases the contributions of the nation's emigrants.
 Allow plenty of time to play around with the touch-screens exhibits, watch the videos, and stamp your museum "passport" at designated stations.

-For dinner, reserve a table at Shanahan's on the Green to sample Ireland's incredible beef (which start at €49.50 — about $55 USD — for a petite filet mignon).
-The steaks are all certified Irish Angus beef and are cooked in a broiler at 1600-1800 degrees Fahrenheit, so you can rest assured that they're seared perfection.
-Eat in the main restaurant or the Oval Office Bar, which commemorates U.S. Presidents who have Irish ancestry (the bar also serves a special single-malt exclusively created for the restaurant).
+For dinner, reserve a table at Shanahan's on the Green to savor Ireland's incredible beef.
+The steaks are all certified Irish Angus beef and are cooked in a broiler and seared to perfection.
+Eat in the main restaurant or at the Oval Office Bar, which commemorates U.S. Presidents who have Irish ancestry.
+(Fun fact: The bar also serves a special single malt exclusively created for the restaurant).